RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### node_type

-    - is_required: False

-    - examples: ['chemical_substance', 'disease']

-    - type: string

-    - description: The name of the node type to filter by.
+    - **description**: The name of the node type to filter by.
 If no value provided node type will not be considered.

-    - default: None
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - chemical_substance and disease are examples of valid inputs.

+    - If not specified the default input will be None.

 |||
 |-----|-----|